frankaz/LeetCode-Problems/README.md

 # LeetCode-Problems
-LeetCode - Problems and Challanges
+LeetCode - Problems and Solutions